thinking-machines-lab/tinker-quickstart/README.md

 If you ran the above script with no modifications, you will see that while the model stops using the letter **e**, it very quickly degenerates into gibberish answers.

-This is known as **reward hacking**.
-The model finds a way to increase reward (reduce the rate of e usage) without actually writing meaningful responses.

-The straightforward fix is to add some method to assess the quality of answers.
+To mitigate the reward hacking, we can incorporate some measure of the quality of the model's response into the `reward` function.

 See the `Judge` protocol and the `BasicJudge` implementation for a pure text method of evaluating answer quality.
 Then update the `reward` function to actually use the judge's score.

+Then just run again and see how it performs.

 ## Continued improvement
 When running with the `BasicJudge`, you'll likely notice that the model does improve in that it's at least generating real words and not just repeating the same text over and over again.
 However, it's likely still not generating answers that are coherent and relevant to the question.

-Can you find a way to evaluate the semantic quality of the responses and not just the syntax?
+Can we find some way to evaluate the semantic quality of the text instead of just the syntax?

 <details>
 <summary>Hint:</summary>